-A level 1 drug felony is a class of Colorado drug crime punishable by 8 years to 32 years in prison and/or fines of $5,000.00 to $1 million.
-But the minimum prison term is 12 years if there are aggravating circumstances.
+In Colorado, a “level 1 drug felony” is a class of drug crime punishable by 8 years to 32 years in prison and/or fines of $5,000.00 to $1 million.
+But there is a minimum prison term of 12 years if the crime involves aggravating circumstances.
 Convictions can never be sealed from the defendant’s criminal record.

 In this article, our Colorado criminal defense attorneys discuss: